zetavg/chromium-website/site/chromium-os/developer-library/guides/hardware-schematics/dingdong/index.md

 ### Building Firmware

-Within your Chromium OS chroot, the syntax is:
+Within your ChromiumOS chroot, the syntax is:

 ```none
 cd ~/trunk/src/platform/ec